 Kids need time to adjust, so provide a head start.
 About two weeks before school starts, make bedtime earlier and dust off the alarm clock.
 Aim to serve meals at approximately the same times your child will be eating throughout the school year, and set up time to brush teeth, get dressed, and pack up for school without rushing.

-Decide when and where she'll do homework.
-Be sure to cover tricky topics: Can she watch TV after she finishes her work?
+Decide when and where your child will do homework.
+Be sure to cover tricky topics: Can they watch TV after they finish their work?
 How late can friends visit on school nights?
 When's the caffeine cutoff?
 What about chores?
 Establishing guidelines and going over them together will make sure you're on the same page once school's in session.

 Discuss goals for the upcoming year, triumphs from the year before, and some skills he would like to improve.
 Goals might include: